Table of Contents

 If nobody on your team has "QA" in their job title, testing still has to happen.
 It just happens differently.
 Developers run checks before they merge.
 Product managers click through critical flows before a release.
 Someone, usually whoever has time, does a manual pass the night before you ship.

-This works until it doesn't.
+This works until it does not.
 A regression slips through.
 A flow that nobody thought to check breaks in production.
-The manual process that felt manageable at ten engineers doesn't scale to twenty.
+The manual process that felt manageable at ten engineers does not scale to twenty.

-What you need isn't a QA team.
+What you need is not a QA team.
 What you need is a system.
-And the reason most small engineering teams don't have one isn't lack of effort, it's that nobody has told them what that system is called or how to build it without DevOps expertise they don't have.
+And the reason most small engineering teams do not have one is not lack of effort, it is that nobody has told them what that system is called or how to build it without DevOps expertise they do not have.

-It's called test orchestration.
-And it's easier to start than most teams expect.
+It is called test orchestration.
+And it is easier to start than most teams expect.

 What happens when testing has no owner

-Testing without a dedicated QA function tends to look the same across organizations of similar size: it's distributed, informal, and inconsistent.
+Testing without a dedicated QA function tends to look the same across organizations of similar size: it is distributed, informal, and inconsistent.

 Different people test different things based on what they built or what they know.
-There's no shared record of what got tested before a release, which means there's no way to know what got missed.
-Regression testing before a release is manual, which means it's slow, it's incomplete, and it depends on whoever has bandwidth that week.
+There is no shared record of what got tested before a release, which means there is no way to know what got missed.
+Regression testing before a release is manual, which means it is slow, it is incomplete, and it depends on whoever has bandwidth that week.

 When something breaks in production, the question "didn't we test this?" usually has the same answer: sort of.
 Someone checked it.
 Just not systematically.
 Just not in a way that would catch what broke.

-Teams in this situation describe the same thing: they want automation, but they're not DevOps engineers.
-They want a record of what ran, but they don't want to build the infrastructure to keep one.
+Teams in this situation describe the same thing: they want automation, but they are not DevOps engineers.
+They want a record of what ran, but they do not want to build the infrastructure to keep one.
 They want anyone on the team to be able to trigger a test without needing to understand pipeline YAML or Kubernetes configuration.

-What they're describing is test orchestration.
-They just don't know there's a name for it.
+What they are describing is test orchestration.
+They just do not know there is a name for it.

 What test orchestration actually means for a small team

-Test orchestration is the system that sits above your testing tools and manages when tests run, where results go, and who can trigger them.
+What is test orchestration in plain terms?
+Test orchestration is the layer that sits above your testing tools and manages when tests run, where results go, and who can trigger them.
+For small teams without a QA function, it solves a specific problem: it gives testing a home so it stops depending on tribal knowledge and bandwidth.

 For large engineering organizations, it solves a scaling problem.
 For small teams without a QA function, it solves a different problem: giving testing a home.